How to Identify Overtime Manipulation in Staff

 The most common errors in overtime fraud prevention are not technical.
 They are procedural and cultural.

 • Dismissing small padding as harmless.
-Small, recurring overtime padding of 10–15 minutes per shift compounds into significant losses over a year.
+Small, recurring overtime padding of 10 to 15 minutes per shift compounds into significant losses over a year.
 More importantly, ignoring it signals to the broader team that minor manipulation is acceptable.
 That signal invites larger schemes.

 • Relying on one data source.
 A timesheet reviewed in isolation tells you nothing about whether the hours were real.
 Single-source reviews are the most common reason manipulation goes undetected for months.